itsallcode/rogue-paws-gang/en/characters/skinny_the_clingy.md

 ### Stink Bomb

 Skinny has 2 "stink points" that refresh only by drinking a full can of soda (the carbonation helps with digestion).
 He can spend 1 stink point to:
-- Force all enemies within close range to make **Tenacious** rolls or flee the area

 - Create a lingering cloud that blocks vision and makes the area impassable for three rounds
 - Knock out a single target for one round (no save)